VeniceUnleashed/VU-Docs/content/vext/tutorial/serveradmin.md

 vu.SuppressionMultiplier 1
 vu.TimeScale 1
 vu.VehicleDisablingEnabled true
 ```
 Notes:
-- **vu.ColorCorrectionEnabled** false will cause mods that rely on color correction look worse.
+- **vu.ColorCorrectionEnabled**: false will cause mods that rely on color correction look worse.
 - **vu.HighPerformanceReplication**: Normally the game sends less updates for ghosts the further away from your local player they are, setting this to true makes it so they all send updates at the same rate regardless of distance
-- **vu.DesertingAllowed** true disables out-of-bounds restriction, but you will encounter buggy terrain when going far outside of bounds.
+- **vu.DesertingAllowed**: true disables out-of-bounds restriction, but you will encounter buggy terrain when going far outside of bounds.
 To resolve this, use the `-highresterrain` launch option on the server.
 This makes the server use more memory, but it fixes the glitching terrain.